- Defining the concept

 - enhancements requiring an increasing effort; instead, things are becoming easier and easier, as we re-use code that is in place and take advantage of better components (economies of scope)

 - releases requiring an increasing effort; on the contrary, our packaging/release infrastructure is getting better and better (with more automation).

 This is really hard to debate as it's something that may happen some time in the future and no one can prove either either success or failure until it happens.
 Every year that goes by, one camp says: "I told you so".
 The other camp says: "wait, it's coming eventually."

 It's important to listen to concerns and to act accordingly.
 Perhaps the warnings have in fact become a self-defeating prophecy?

 What makes you make you think that the community won't adapt?

-- PHP / MySQL / Zend Framework / Smarty / jQuery and, more recently, Bootstrap are our base and we re-use a lot of code.
+- PHP / MySQL / Zend Framework / Smarty / jQuery and, more recently, Bootstrap and Vue.js are our base and we re-use a lot of code.
 So this reduces our workload.
 All of these are in evolution (notably ZF2, Smarty3) so our base is as future-proof as it can be.
 We have offloaded a lot of work to these components and avoided new work by reusing what they offer.
-In fact, more than half the code shipped in Tiki comes from an external library and we don't have to maintain it (although some times we need to help).
-We upstream fixes when we have some.
+In fact, more than half the code shipped in Tiki comes from an external library that we don't have to maintain (although sometimes we need to help — we upstream fixes when we have some).
 Please see: Source Lines of Code.

 - A diverse community, including commercial ecosystem